7 Ways Procurement Professionals Can Impact an Organization

-Particularly in the wake of COVID-19, procurement has proven itself to be more business-critical than ever before.
+Particularly in the wake of COVID-19, procurement has proven itself to be more critical than ever before.
 Below, we discuss seven ways procurement professionals can positively impact their organization.

 Implementing effective supply chain strategies

 A supply chain strategy is far more complex than finding cheap prices from suppliers.
-The coronavirus pandemic, for example, has highlighted the major risks associated with running a just-in-time supply chain.
+The recent global pandemic, for example, has highlighted the major risks associated with running a just-in-time supply chain.

-Business leaders will look to procurement teams to advise on the best course of action and to plan and execute these strategies.
+Business leaders will continue to rely on procurement to determine the best course of action.
+It'll also be up to procurement to execute these strategies.

 Meeting the demands of multiple stakeholders

-Procurement professionals will therefore play a key role in helping their organization to meet the (potentially conflicting) needs, values, and demands of these stakeholders.
+Therefore, procurement professionals will play a key role in helping their organization meet the needs, values, and demands of these stakeholders.

 Establishing trust throughout the supply chain